allenlinsh/xyz/content/goals/day-7.md

 ### Challenge of the day

-- [ ] Set up Github Project for Fireplace and migrate away from Jira
+- [x] Set up Github Project for Fireplace and migrate away from Jira

 ### Tasks

+- [x] Complete college auth feature for [Fireplace](https://makefireplace.com)
-- [ ] Discuss with Nick about Next Steps
+- [x] Discuss with Nick about Next Steps
+- [ ] Sign up for jury duty
+- [x] Re-activate Redis
-- [ ] Meet with Shrey about rev and v1.
+- [x] Meet with Shrey about rev and v1.
 Learn about their approach, the tools they use, how they keep track of member engagement, and share ideas for rev capsule
-- [ ] Complete two tickets for Fireplace

 ### Backlog

-- [ ] Reach out to Vivian, Sejin, and KP about marketing
+- [x] Reach out to Vivian, Sejin, and KP about marketing

 ### Notes